bennyhuo/KotlinBlogTranslation/original/Kotlin 1.0 Beta Candidate is Out!.md

 {% endraw %}

 This is now a warning that will be promoted to error after we migrate our code with <em>Code cleanup</em>
-<strong>Visibility checks</strong> were restricted so that, for example, a public declaration can not expose a local, private or internal type.
+**Visibility checks** were restricted so that, for example, a public declaration can not expose a local, private or internal type.
 Access to internal declarations is checked in the compiler as well as in the IDE;
 See more [here](https://github.com/JetBrains/kotlin/releases/tag/build-1.0.0-beta-1038) .
 ## Collections